joshhornby/joshhornby.github.io/_drafts/2025-01-01-okrs-in-a-top-down-culture.md

 - What's the cost of collecting and processing the data?
 - How quickly can you detect significant changes?

-For example, at cinch we initially tracked "number of support tickets" as a leading indicator of customer satisfaction.
-This failed the causality check – fewer tickets sometimes meant customers were stuck but not asking for help.
-We shifted to "time to resolution" combined with "successful self-service rate", which proved more predictive of renewal rates.
+At cinch, we tracked "support ticket volume" as a proxy for customer satisfaction.
+Then ticket numbers dropped 30% in a month.
+Success?
+No—customers had given up asking for help.
+We switched to tracking "time to first resolution" and "self-service success rate".
+These actually predicted renewal rates.

 ## When to Adjust Your Metrics

-My experience is that organisations often hold onto metrics too long rather than not long enough.
-Here are signs it's time to reevaluate:
+Most organisations cling to metrics long after they've stopped being useful.
+Time to change when:

-1. **Leading indicators stop predicting outcomes**This often happens when:
+1. **Your leading indicators stop predicting outcomes**

 - Your product or user base has evolved significantly
 - Market conditions have changed fundamentally
 - You've optimised the metric to the point of diminishing returns

-2. **Teams are optimising for measurement instead of outcomes**Watch for:
+2. **Teams game the metrics instead of solving problems**

 - Solutions designed around the metric rather than the problem
 - Declining secondary metrics that weren't being tracked
 - Teams feel constrained by metrics rather than guided by them

-3. **Business priorities have shifted**Consider adjusting when:
+3. **The business has moved on but metrics haven't**

 - New strategic initiatives require different success criteria
 - Competitive landscape changes demand new focus areas
-- Organization has matured past current metrics
+- Your metrics measure problems you've already solved

-The point isn't that tracking outcomes will fix a top-down culture.
-But it can make the gap between activity and impact more visible.
-If you treat measurement as a lever, not a box-ticking exercise, it can help shift the conversation from "just do it" to "what's actually worth doing?"
-That's not compliance, it's the foundation of a healthier, more outcome-driven way of working.
+Outcome measurement won't fix a broken culture.
+But it makes the dysfunction visible.
+When everyone can see that Feature X didn't move the needle, it's harder to pretend activity equals progress.
+Use metrics as a wedge to open conversations about what actually matters.
+That's how you start shifting from "ship it because the boss said so" to "ship it because it works."